Access Java SDK usage

 To import a bank connection you must first search for the bank you want to import and determine its id and login credential names for the chosen interface.
 The following example is hard coded to the finAPI demo bank with the XS2A interface.

 For API service calls that connect to a bank, you must provide PSU metadata (see the General user metadata section of our API documentation).
-The example assumes that you stored the metadata in the variables psuIpAddress, psuDeviceOS, and psuUserAgentbefore.
+The example assumes that you stored the metadata in the variables psuIpAddress

 Configuration.getDefaultApiClient().setAccessToken(userToken.getAccessToken());